 The amount you spend per month on your credit card and whether you’ll be repaying the balance in full, or just the minimum amount, can help you determine what type of credit card is best for you.

 Premium cards usually have higher annual fees than standard credit cards, but the extras you get with them like higher points earn rate or complimentary insurance on purchases or travel is appealing.

 Try and do a rough estimate of how much you’ll spend, so you can work out how many reward points you may earn.
 A rewards scheme, may be worth the extra fees.

 But, take note of the interest rate, as credit cards that offer rewards programs, sometimes have higher interest rates and annual fees.

-We’ve partnered with three rewards partners across our cards so you can earn points on your purchases.
-These include Velocity Frequent Flyer™ (Virgin), Qantas Frequent Flyer™ and flybuys™.
+We’ve partnered with two rewards partners across our cards so you can earn points on your purchases.
+These include Velocity Frequent Flyer™ (Virgin) and Qantas Frequent Flyer™.
 You can redeem these points for flights, accommodation, car hire, and a range of merchandise (which, of course, is subject to eligibility criteria, terms and conditions, and fees and charges apply).

 Reasons for choosing a standard card

 If rates and fees are important and you only want a credit card that offers the essentials, then a standard credit card may be the right choice.

 A low rate card can save you a lot in interest.
 This can be worth more than a rewards program or premium services such as insurance.